 Remember, in the long run, you need to prioritize saving for retirement ahead of paying your adult kids’ way in the world, covering a family member’s long-term care, or investing in the family business.
 It doesn’t make you a bad family member; it just makes you realistic.

-#5: Elder Financial Abuse and Fraud
+5. Elder Financial Abuse

-Elder financial abuse is the unauthorized or improper use of resources of an elder family member or friend, who is 65 years or older, for monetary or personal benefit, profit or gain.
+Elder financial abuse is the unauthorized or improper use of resources of an elder family member or friend, who is 65 years or older, for monetary or personal benefit, profit, or gain.

-What to Do?
 If you want to protect yourself from fraud by people you know, consider these tips:

-Resist Pressure: Try not to feel pressured to help friends or family when it is outside your financial means — even if you wish you could be of assistance.
+- Resist Pressure: Try not to feel pressured to help friends or family when it is outside your financial means — even if you wish you could be of assistance.

-Monitor: Monitor all of your accounts carefully and make sure you know what all charges and debits are.
+- Monitor: Monitor all of your accounts carefully and make sure you know what all charges and debits are.

-Seek assistance: Do not sign any documents you do not fully understand.
-And, consider talking over such matters with an attorney, financial advisor or another family member.
+- Seek assistance: Do not sign any documents you do not fully understand.
+And, consider talking over such matters with an attorney, financial advisor, or another family member.

-Restrict access to information: You should be especially careful with all financial paperwork and passwords inside of your home.
+- Restrict access to information: You should be especially careful with all financial paperwork and passwords inside of your home.
 It is important to really control access to your financial information.

-Background check: If you have hired someone to help in your home, be sure that they have been properly background checked.
+- Background check: If you have hired someone to help in your home, be sure that they have been properly background checked.